Praia da Vitória

-Praia da Vitória (/pt/; translating as "Beach of Victory") is a municipality in the Portuguese archipelago of the Azores.
+Praia da Vitória, (Note: Beach of Victory) (Note: /pt/) officially the Very Notable City of Praia da Vitória, is a municipality in the Portuguese archipelago of the Azores.
 With a population of 21,035 (in 2011), the second largest administrative authority on the island of Terceira, it covers an area of 162.29 km2, that extends from the northern coast halfway into the interior.